dcl-2019-04/curriculum/docs/model-eval.md

 You can see that as the model increases in complexity, the training error (blue line) continually declines, but the test error (green line) actually starts to increase.
-The point of divergence indicates the `span` values at which the model becomes too complex and starts overfitting the training data.
+The test error increases for values of `span` that make the model too complex overfit the training data.

 We used `data_50`, our new data, to calculate the actual test error.
 As we’ve said, though, you usually won’t have access to new data and so